Butternut Squash + Red Lentil Soup

 Instructions

 Cube Squash: Slice off the very top and bottom, discard.
 Using a vegetable peeler, remove the hard outer skin.
-Cut the butternut squash in half, remove seeds and cut squash into 1/2″ cubes (the smaller the cubes are the quicker they will cook).
+Cut the butternut squash in half, remove seeds, and cut the squash into 1/2″ cubes (the smaller the cubes are, the quicker they will cook).

-Simmer: Add lentils, broth and salt & pepper, bring to a boil, cover, reduce heat to low and simmer for about 30 minutes, until squash is fork tender and lentils are soft.
+Simmer: Add lentils, broth, and salt & pepper.
+Bring to a boil, cover, reduce the heat to low, and simmer for about 30 minutes, until the squash is fork-tender and the lentils are soft.

-Puree: Once ready and slightly cooled, puree soup using your preferred method.
-Use an immersion blender and puree soup right in the pot until desired consistency.
-Or you can puree in your blender or food processor, this method may take two or three batches to complete.
-Add extra liquids as needed for desired thickness.
+Puree: Once ready and slightly cooled, puree the soup using your preferred method.
+Use an immersion blender and puree the soup right in the pot until the desired consistency.
+Or you can puree in your blender or food processor; this method may take 2 or 3 batches.
+Add extra liquids as needed for the desired thickness.

 Serves 4 – 6

-Store: Leftovers can be stored in the refrigerator for up to 5 – 6 days.
+Store: Leftovers can be stored in the refrigerator for 5-6 days.
 To keep longer, store in the freezer for up to 2 – 3 months.
 Let thaw before reheating.
 Reheat on the stovetop over low until warmed through.

 Notes

 I used Better Than Bouillon paste, about 2 teaspoons with 7 cups of water.
-I find that’s plenty of flavor and my soup was great.
-If not using vegetable broth, I might suggest adding a 1 teaspoon or so each of garlic powder and onion powder, and maybe a smidge of coriander to bring some extra flavors to the soup.
+I find that’s plenty of flavor, and my soup was great.
+If not using vegetable broth, I might suggest adding 1 teaspoon or so of each garlic powder and onion powder, and maybe a smidge of coriander to add extra flavor to the soup.

 Add in chopped carrots, about 2 large, if you like.

 You may just as well enjoy this soup without blending.
-Or you may like to use a potato masher instead, this will add some creaminess while still leaving some chunkiness.
+Or you may prefer to use a potato masher; this will add some creaminess while still leaving some chunkiness.

-Try using this as a pasta sauce or serve with a serving of rice.
+Try using this as a pasta sauce, or serve it with rice.

-This can be made a day or two ahead and reheated when ready to serve.
+This can be made a day or two ahead and reheated before serving.

 Nutritional values are estimates only.
 See our full nutrition disclosure here.